Dave Parker's Home Page

 - 3 large eggs.

-- 12 oz heavy whipping cream (make sure the label says "heavy" because regular whipping cream won't deposit enough fat in your arteries).
+- 8 oz heavy whipping cream (make sure the label says "heavy" because regular whipping cream won't deposit enough fat in your arteries).

-- Crack in all 3 eggs.
+- Crack in the eggs.

-- Pour in all 12 oz of heavy whipping cream.
+- Pour in the heavy whipping cream.

 - Still using the electric beater, beat in the heavy whipping cream.
-The more air you whip in, the better.

 - Pour the mixture into your ice cream maker and let it run till it's done.
 In our ICE-21, it's usually done in 15-20 minutes.
 We then reuse the bowl for a second batch, which usually finishes in 20-25 minutes.